milindaj/DataCourseProject/CodeBook.md

 actDescLabel
 ```

 *This holds one of the tidy dataset requested as part of this assignment.
-The columns include Activity Label Description, Subject identifier and 66 feature variables containing meand and sd*
+The columns include Activity Label Description(Character), Subject identifier(Ineteger) and 66 feature variables containing mean and sd (Numeric)*
 ```
 tidyData
 ```